EstatePass

 Resource mobilization time is a separate consideration in project scheduling that relates to the logistics of getting equipment, materials, and personnel to the job site.
 This is typically built into the activity duration itself, not represented by float.
 Float is about scheduling flexibility, not resource deployment time.

-Option C: The buffer time added to account for weather delays
+Option C: The time required to mobilize resources for an activity

 Weather delay buffers are contingency time allowances that may be added to a schedule as separate line items or built into activity durations.
 Float is an inherent mathematical property of the network schedule based on activity relationships and durations, not an added buffer for specific risks like weather.